Appalachian set theory

 - A brief statement about your interest in the workshop

-The series is run by James Cummings and Ernest Schimmerling, with assistance from the Planning Committee.
+The series is run by James Cummings, Ernest Schimmerling, and Clinton Conley, with assistance from the Planning Committee.

 June 2, 2018 at Carnegie Mellon University